-Furthermore you can zoom parts of the diagram by dragging the mouse.
-If you want to zoom another part of the diagram or reset the zooming, click the Reset Zoom button in the right upper area of the diagram.
+Furthermore you can enlarge parts of the diagram by dragging the mouse (zoom).
+If you want to enlarge another part of the diagram or return to the normal display, click the Reset Zoom button in the right upper area of the diagram.

 By clicking the symbol with the three horizontal lines in the upper right corner of the diagram, you get several options for processing the diagram.
 You can print the diagram, or download it as a PNG and JPEG image, or as PDF document and SVG vector diagram.

 Available diagram types are:

 - Line diagram: The default representation as line diagram.